xcart/xcart-docs/_pages/kb_en/sales_channels/sell_your_products_with_buy_button.md

 4. From the **Configure Buy Button** page, you can customize the product's attributes and the button's click action:

-5. If your product has multiple variants (like size or color), then you can select a specific attributes combination to associate with the Buy Button.
+5. If your product has multiple variants (like size or color), then you can select a specific combination of attributes to associate with the Buy Button.
 Please note that the variant stock status is not taken into consideration.

 6. In the Action on click section, use the drop-down menu to select what will happen when a customer clicks the buy button: